sungnga/practice/typescript/rts/README.md

   - 'Child2' will be a React function component
   - 'Child2' might have properties assigned to it like 'propTypes' and 'contextTypes'
   - 'Child2' will receive props of type 'ChildProps'

+### Annotations with children
+- The first approach cannot directly receive children unless manually add an annotation to ChildProps interface
+- The second approach can receive children prop. `React.FC` does expect to receive a children prop